diffpy/diffpy.labpdfproc/news/fastcalto7.rst

 **Added:**

-* Fast calculation support up to muD = 7
+* Fast calculation supports values up to muD = 7

 **Changed:**

+* Default to brute-force computation when muD < 0.5 or > 7.
-* Clarified error message for fast calculation to explicitly states the invalid muD value
+* Print a warning message instead of error, explicitly stating the input muD value

 **Deprecated:**